 Handle Lost Opportunities Appropriately

 Not every sales opportunity is going to be successful.
-You need to learn to be thick skinned and walk away from lost opportunities still full of energy and excitement.
+Whether short or long-term sales efforts.
+You need to learn to be thick-skinned and walk away from lost opportunities still full of energy and excitement.
 Also, you should leave on good terms.
 You never know when they might be back for your product/service because they’ve realized they’ve made a mistake.

 Streamline Your Sales Process

-You might believe that you need every step of your sales process, but there might be certain elements within the process that are redundant.
-By taking these out, looking at the whole process and seeing exactly what you need and what you don’t need, you can streamline your sales process and achieve higher sales sooner.
+You might believe that you need every step of your sales process, but there might be some aspects within the process that are redundant.
+By taking these out, looking at the whole process, and seeing exactly what you need and what you don’t need, you can streamline your sales process and achieve higher sales sooner.